lehmanwics/lehmanwics.github.io/_posts/2016-12-29-Code-Challenge-Day-4.md

 ---
-published: false
+layout: post
+title: 30DaysOfCode - Day 3
+excerpt_separator: <!--more-->
 ---
-## 30DaysOfCode - Day 3

 Day 4 is here and it's going well...too well.
 I didn't need to do much to get my program to replace one word, "hello", with another word, "goodbye".